colleenxm/Habit_Tracker/README.md

 This example from ofxJSON https://github.com/jeffcrouse/ofxJSON/tree/master/example_file_read_write was also extremely useful in my code, as demonstrated writing to a JSON file using ofxJSON.

 I used ofxCenteredTrueTypeFont (https://github.com/armadillu/ofxCenteredTrueTypeFont) to format the text.
 I cloned this and added it in src/header_addons.

+## Erratum
+NOTE FOR MY STUDENTS: My project is by no means perfect.
+It is a little too simple, and there are some mistakes for sure.
+DO NOT use my code as a reference for perfect style.
+If you have any questions, email me.
+* Some instances of naming not adhering to the style guide
+* In a few places I passed objects by value instead of by reference
+* I should have included a white line after each method declaration
+* Enums do not require line comments because the names should be self-documenting enough
+* In HabitTracker.cpp line 303-321 should have used switch because it doesn’t make sense for more than one if statement to be true
+* PrettyPrintHabitBoxes() has way, way too many layers of nesting.
+I should have made a vector of colors and taken the index of the corresponding color instead of hard coding a switch statement (lines 389 - 400)
+* I did not consistently use @param and @return in all of my documentation
+* My commit messages should have only included what *was* implemented.
+Things that were not yet implemented should be in DEVELOPMENT.md
+* Some commit messages had typos, and did not always describe everything that was changed
+* I should have only changed one file per commit (this is why I had few commits - I was changing multiple files per commit which is bad practice and resulted in me having a pretty low number of commits)